-- If we now apply the positive battery terminal to the metal plate only the electrons which have large enough kinetic energy to overcome the electric field inside the capacitor will reach the upper plate.
-This way measuring the current we will be able to measure the kinetic energy of the "kicked out" electrons. - Classically the light is a wave, hence the energy of the "kicked out" electrons should only depend on intensity the electric field in light.
+- If no light shines, there will be no current. - If we shine the light, the light may kick some electrons out of the metal plate.
+Then if we apply the negative terminal of the battery (opposite to what is show on the figure) to the plate with the metal, then if electrons are kicked out by the light we will measure the current.
+The current is proportional to the number of electrons "kicked out" by the light per second. - If we now apply the positive battery terminal to the metal plate only the electrons which have large enough kinetic energy to overcome the electric field inside the capacitor will reach the upper plate.
+This way measuring the current we will be able to measure the kinetic energy of the "kicked out" electrons. - Classical expectations: - Classically the light is a wave, hence the energy of the "kicked out" electrons should only depend on intensity - the electric field in light.
 One can think of it as a wave in the ocean coming to a send beach.
 It hits the send and the velocities of the send particles will depend on how big the wave is (or how large the intensity is). - Classically the number of kicked out electrons should depend on how often we kick them i.e. of the light frequency.
-The number of flying send particle at a given waves' intensity, should depend on how often the waves hit the beach on frequency of the waves. - However, the experiment shows exactly the opposite: the energy E of the knocked out electrons does not depend on the light's intensity at all.
-It only depends on light's frequency,
+The number of flying send particle at a given waves' intensity, should depend on how often the waves hit the beach on frequency of the waves. - However, the experiment shows exactly the opposite: - The number of knocked out electrons (per unit time) depends on intensity and does not depend on frequency. - the energy E of the knocked out electrons does not depend on the light's intensity at all.
+It only depends on light's frequency ω ,